|Dorset holiday||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 |Project 80||Project 60||Inside SRL||Neoteric Amplifier||System 2000/3000 amps|

 Jim was working on the X-10 amplifier - the first batch of boards had been produced as a mirror image, which made them unsaleable!
-But with care the boards could be usde as prototypes by making the transistors cross their legs.
+But with care the boards could be used as prototypes by making the transistors cross their legs.
 Which had been enough to show that there were more problems to come!
-Not only could the amplifier deliver nowhere near the 10 watts it had been rated at, but the distortion was not as low as claimed.
+Not only could the amplifier deliver nowhere near the 10 watts that had been advertised, but the distortion was not as low as claimed.
 Jim had done enough work to convince Clive that it was pretty much a disaster!
 But the correct boards had arrived by the time I got there.
 Jim was testing them, and putting them as right as he could!

 Sinclair's existing products at that time were the Micro-amp, Tr750 and Micro-6 radio.
 All were sold as kits for home construction and inevitably some customers had problems.
 Most of the problems were sent by post to Sinclair's Cambridge depot, which was the Comberton Village hall.
 But from time-to-time a customer would turn up at Duncan Terrace with a problem - usually a Micro-6: I can't remember having to repair a Micro-amp or Tr750.